+- 1. The Board shall examine the design and theme of the application for consistency with the design and character components of the applicable guidelines, development standards, Design Standards and Policies Manual, master plans, character plan and General Plan. - Staff finds that the Municipal Use Master Site Plan is consistent with the General Plan 2035.
 The Scottsdale General Plan 2035 Land Use Element designates the property as Developed Open Space (Parks).
 The Developed Open Space category includes public or private recreation areas, such as golf courses and city parks.
 Some developed open space may also be used as drainage facilities for flood control.
 Developed open spaces provide amenities for both residents and visitors.
 To this end, the Scottsdale General Plan 2035 Recreation Element designates this site as a Neighborhood Park.
 Neighborhood Parks are defined as a facility that is roughly two (2) to ten (10) acres in size, intended to meet the recreation needs of people living or working within a one-half mile radius.
-Neighborhood parks provide primary recreation services and facilities; are easily accessible and available to local residents; serve a single neighborhood or several neighborhoods, depending on the location of the park; are preferably located with or next to elementary schools, neighborhood centers, or other gathering places; and are accessed mainly by pedestrians and bicycles.
-Although the net site area is 15 acres, the developed park area is approximately 3-4 acres which aligns with other city designated Neighborhood Parks.
+Neighborhood parks provide primary recreation services and facilities; are easily accessible and available to residents; serve a single neighborhood or several neighborhoods, depending on the location of the park; are preferably located with or next to elementary schools, neighborhood centers, or other gathering places; and are accessed mainly by pedestrians and bicycles.
+Although the net site area is 15 acres, the developed park area is approximately 3-4 acres which aligns with the City designated Neighborhood Parks. - 2.
+The architectural character, landscaping and site design of the proposed development shall: - a.
+Promote a desirable relationship of structures to one another, to open spaces and topography, both on the site and in the surrounding neighborhood; - b.
+Avoid excessive variety and monotonous repetition; - c.
+Recognize the unique climatic and other environmental factors of this region to respond to the Sonoran Desert environment, as specified in the Sensitive Design Principles; - d.
+Conform to the recommendations and guidelines in the Environmentally Sensitive Lands (ESL) Ordinance, in the ESL Overlay District; and - e.
+Incorporate unique or characteristic architectural features, including building height, size, shape, color, texture, setback or architectural details, in the Historic Property Overlay District. - Staff finds the Municipal Use Master Site Plan (MUMSP) is providing the required Natural Area Open Space (NAOS) per the Environmentally Sensitive Lands (ESL) Overlay district and protecting and maintaining the two large washes on the property.
+The MUMSP is designed so that the park and associated improvements are on the south half of the site, closer to the commercial shopping center, and farther away from the single-family subdivision to the north. - 3.
+Ingress, egress, internal traffic circulation, off-street parking facilities, loading and service areas and pedestrian ways shall be designed as to promote safety and convenience. - Staff finds that vehicular access to the site is provided via one driveway entrance along the southern boundary on E. Ashler Hills Drive.
+The site plan includes a new left turn lane to enter the park which was required by Transportation staff, 6' wide sidewalk along the street frontage, and 6' stabilized DG path to connect to the northern subdivision.